BradHutchings/Mmojo-Server-v1/docs/3-Build-llamafile.md

 ---
 ### Next Step: Build OpenSSL with Cosmopolitan

-You've cloned the Cosmopolitan repo, fixed a couple issues, and built it.
+You've cloned the llamafile repo and built it so you'll have access to the `zipalign` tool for packaging `mmojo-server-one`.
 You don't need to do this every time you build Mmojo Server.

 Next step: [4.
 Build OpenSSL with Cosmopolitan](4-Build-OpenSSL-with-Cosmopolitan.md).